McGillicuddy's Rant (Classical Guitar) - Programme Notes

 “a lively country dance… a variety of the polka step in an anacrusic 6/8 or 2/4 rhythm which is hopped or skipped.”

-Calling my slow and meditative theme a "rant" is therefore an egregious error on my part, at least if one insisted on following the above definition,
+Calling my slow and meditative theme a "rant" is therefore wrong, at least if one were to insist on following correct word meanings in the naming of one's compositions,

-but by the time I learned this I had become too fond of the title to change it.
-Besides,
+but by the time I realized this I had become too fond of the title to change it.
+I extend my humblest apologies to rant connoisseurs offended by this egregious and cavalier lexical misapplication.

-(Theme), Jig, Wistful and Nostalgic, Scherzo, Bluesy, Arabesque, Bluegrass, Folk Dance, Chorale, Prelude, and a (modified) Reprise.
+Jig, Wistful and Nostalgic, Scherzo, Bluesy, Arabesque, Bluegrass, Folk Dance, Chorale, Prelude, and a modified Reprise.

 ©Clark Winslow Ross